Europe 268: Battle of Nessos

 268?
 Lakhmid Kingdom▲

 In the late 3rd century, the Lakhmids, an Arab dynasty purported to have originated in Yemen, emerged as a local power in the desert region to the west of the Euphrates.
-At some point, possibly in 268, the Lakhmid leader Amr ibn Adi made the predominantly Christian city of Al-Hirah his capital and established strong ties with the Sasanian Persian Empire.
+At some point, possibly in 268, the semi-legendary Lakhmid leader Amr ibn Adi made the predominantly Christian city of Al-Hirah his capital and established strong ties with the Sasanian Persian Empire.
 According to later Arab tradition, he would soon expand across northern Arabia and the Syrian desert, clashing with local rulers, including Zenobia.

 In 268 Aurelous, Gallienus’ commander of cavalry in Raetia and Mediolanum (Milan), took advantage of the emperor’s war against the Goths in the Balkans to revolt in support of Postumus.
 Gallienus immediately traveled to Italy to confront the upstart, while Postumus declined to provide him any support.
 Briefly saved by Gallienus’ assassination later that year, Aureolus was killed soon after when he rode in revolt against the new emperor Claudius.

 268 Battle of Nessos▲